• Skip to primary navigation

 How to Season to Taste

 For the sake of our discussion, imagine a soup.
-Say for instance, you're ready to season this Spicy Kale Soup with Roasted Pepper and Tomato (pictured above):
+Say for instance, you're ready to season this Creamy Roasted Pepper Kale Soup (pictured above):

-• Can you taste a bit of sweetness from the sun-dried tomatoes?
-What about the smoky flavor from the roasted peppers and smoked paprika?
+2. Can you taste a bit of sweetness from the sun-dried tomatoes?
+What about the smoky flavor from the fire roasted red peppers and smoked paprika?
 Heat from the cayenne?
 Or the peppery kick from the kale?

 The more time you spend in the kitchen, as you become a more seasoned cook, you just get a feel for this.
 (Pun intended. ;-))